The Kobayashi-Hitchin correspondence for nef and big classes: Introduction

-Since the direct sum, the tensor product and the wedge product of $T$-adapted HYM metrics are again $T$-adapted HYM, we obtain the following result as a consequence of Corollary \ref{KH corr sing intro}. \begin{corr} Let $X$ be a compact normal analytic variety which is bimeromorphic to a compact K\"{a}hler manifold and $\alpha\in H^{1,1}_{BC}(X)$ be a nef and big class.
-Then, for any $\alpha^{n-1}$-slope polystable reflexive sheaves $\mathcal{E}_1$ and $\mathcal{E}_2$, their direct sum $\mathcal{E}_1\oplus \mathcal{E}_2$, tensor product $\mathcal{E}_1\otimes\mathcal{E}_2$ and wedge product $\mathcal{E}_1\wedge\mathcal{E}_2$ are $\alpha^{n-1}$-slope polystable. \end{corr} As an application of Corollary \ref{KH corr sing intro}, we obtain the following theorem. \begin{theo}[= Theorem \ref{BG eq}] Let $X$ be a compact K\"{a}hler manifold and $\alpha$ be a nef and big class on $X$.
-Let $\mathcal{E}$ be an $\alpha^{n-1}$-slope polystable reflexive sheaf on $X$.
-Then $\mathcal{E}$ satisfies the following Bogomolov-Gieseker inequality:
+Since the direct sum, the tensor product and the wedge product of $T$-adapted HYM metrics are again $T$-adapted HYM, we obtain the following result as a consequence of Theorem \ref{main thm2 intro}. \begin{corr} Let $X$ be a compact K\"{a}hler manifold and $\alpha$ be a nef and big class.
+Then, for any $\alpha^{n-1}$-slope polystable holomorphic vector bundles ${E}_1$ and ${E}_2$, their tensor product ${E}_1\otimes{E}_2$ and wedge product ${E}_1\wedge{E}_2$ are $\alpha^{n-1}$-slope polystable.
+If furthermore $E_1$ and $E_2$ have the same $\alpha^{n-1}$-slope, then the direct sum ${E}_1\oplus {E}_2$ is also $\alpha^{n-1}$-slope polystable. \end{corr}